Who Investigates Non-Profit Organizations?

 Noncompliance with State Tax laws

-Fraudulent or Misleading Solicitation, Misappropriation of Charitable Funds, and Misconduct of Leaders and Members
+Fraudulent or Misleading Solicitations, Misappropriation of Charitable Funds, and Misconduct of Leaders and Members

 Why is there a need to investigate nonprofit/charitable organizations?

-A donation had been made to a tax-exempt organization, and the donor subsequently claimed such endowment as a tax-deductible expense.
+A donation had been made to a tax-exempt organization, and the donor subsequently claimed such gift as a tax-deductible donation.
 Later on, it was discovered that the organization, at the time of the donation, had failed to retain its tax-exempt status.
-The tax-deductible expense, therefore, is invalid and the donor will be subjected to fines and penalties as a result.
+The donation, therefore, is not deductible and the donor may be subjected to fines and penalties if they are audited.

-Certain states require nonprofits who receive state or federal funding to submit an independent audit report.
+Certain states require nonprofits that receive state or federal funding to submit an independent audit report as a condition of soliciting funds in the state.
 This is to establish compliance with laws and ensure that the requirements and conditions of the grant are followed.

 Ellis Carter is a nonprofit lawyer with Caritas Law Group, P.C. licensed to practice in Washington and Arizona.
 Ellis advises nonprofit and socially responsible businesses on corporate, tax, and fundraising regulations nationwide.
 Ellis also advises donors with regard to major gifts.
 To schedule a consultation with Ellis, call 602-456-0071 or email us through our contact form.